-Your system can be set to alert you to the opening of a door or window while it is disarmed by using CHIME mode.
+Your system can be set to alert you when a perimeter zone, such as a door or window, is opened while it is disarmed by using CHIME mode.
 When activated, three tones will sound at the Keypad whenever a protected perimeter door or window is opened, and the Not Ready message will be displayed.

-Pressing the READY key will display the open protection points.
+Pressing the key will display the open protection points.

-Note that Chime mode can be activated only when the system is disarmed.
+NOTE Chime mode can be activated only when the system is disarmed.